 (A) Shares of Convertible Preferred Stock shall be issued only to Fidelity Trust Management Co., or any duly appointed successor trustee (the "Trustee") of The Quaker 401(k) Plan for Salaried Employees, as amended, or any successor plan (the "Plan").
 All references to the holder of shares of Convertible Preferred Stock shall mean the Trustee.
-In the event of any transfer of record ownership of shares of Convertible Preferred Stock to any person other than any successor trustee under the Plan, the shares of Convertible Preferred Stock so transferred, upon such transfer and without any further action by the Corporation or the holder thereof, shall be automatically converted into shares of Common Stock of the Corporation pursuant to Section 5 hereof and no such transferee shall have any of the voting powers, preferences and relative, participating, optional or special rights ascribed to shares of Convertible Preferred Stock hereunder but, rather, only the powers and rights pertaining to the Common Stock into which such shares of Convertible Preferred Stock shall be so converted.
-In the event of such a conversion, the transferee of the shares of Convertible Preferred Stock shall be received so the shares of Convertible Preferred Stock have been automatically converted as of the date of such transfer.
-Certificates representing shares of Convertible Preferred Stock shall bear a legend to reflect the foregoing provisions.
-Notwithstanding the foregoing provisions of this Section 1, shares of Convertible Preferred Stock (i) may be converted into shares of Common Stock as provided by Section 5 hereof and the shares of Common Stock issued upon such conversion may be transferred by the holder thereof as permitted by law and (ii) shall be redeemable by the Corporation upon the terms and conditions provided by Sections 6, 7 and 8 hereof.
+In the event of any transfer of record ownership of shares of Convertible Preferred Stock to any person other than any successor trustee under the Plan, the shares of Convertible Preferred Stock so transferred, upon such transfer and without any further action by the Corporation or the holder thereof, shall be automatically converted into shares of Common Stock of the Corporation pursuant to Section 5 hereof and no such transferce shall have any of the voting powers, preferences and relative, participating, optional or special rights ascribed to shares of Convertible Preferred Stock hereunder but, rather, only the powers and rights pertaining to the Common Stock into which such shares of Convertible Preferred Stock shall be so converted.
+In the event of such a conversion, the transferee of the shares of Convertible Preferred Stock shall be treated for all purposes as the record holder of the shares of Common Stock into which such shall be treated for all purposes as the record holder of the shares of Common Stock have been automatically converted as of the date of such transfer.
+Certificates representing shares of Convertible Preferred Stock shall be are a legend to reflect the foregoing provisions.
+Notwithstanding the foregoing provisions of this Section 1, shares of Convertible Preferred Stock as provided by Section 5 hereof and the shares of Common Stock insued upon such transferred as permitted by law and (ii) shall be redeemable by the Corporation upon the terms and conditions provided by Section 6, 7 and 8 hereof.